Tadeusz Rydzyk: Life and career

-In 2010, Rydzyk received the Blessed Jerzy Ciesielski Award.

-In September 2010, he received "Sursum Corda" prize of the weekly "Niedziela."

-In December 2013, he received the „Tibi Mater Polonia” Cross.
+Polish journalist Tomasz Piątek, who has the same surname as Rydzyk's mother, has claimed that he is the cousin of Tadeusz Rydzyk.

 Controversies

 In July 2009 Rydzyk made a racist comment towards a black missionary, Michał, who holds Polish citizenship and speaks fluent Polish.
 Michał was introduced to the stage by Rydzyk with these words 'Dear, there's a negro.
 My God, you didn't bathe.
 Come here brother.
 He did not bathe at all.
 Look everyone.'
 Rydzyk later claimed it was a joke and Michał reportedly found the joke funny.
 He also praised Radio Maryja after Rydzyk's racist introduction.

-In February 2011, Rydzyk was fined 3500 zloty after the local district court in Toruń found that he broke the law by using Radio Maryja to call for donations to TV Trwam, the University of Social and Media Culture and the geothermal drilling conducted by the Lux Veritatis Foundation.
+In February 2011, Rydzyk was fined 3,500 zloty after the local district court in Toruń found that he broke the law by using Radio Maryja to call for donations to TV Trwam, the University of Social and Media Culture, and the geothermal drilling conducted by the Lux Veritatis Foundation.

 In June 2011, while meeting members of the European Parliament, he called Poland "an uncivilized country" and "a totalitarian regime," and claimed that it was not ruled by Poles.
 The Polish Ministry of Foreign Affairs protested against these statements and sent a diplomatic note to the Holy See, to which Catholic religious orders, including the Redemptorists, are subject.

 In 2006, the US-based Anti-Defamation League accused Rydzyk and his Radio Maryja station of antisemitism.
-However, Rydzyk also has Jewish backers, including Jonny Daniels, an Orthodox Jew from England who heads the "From the Depths Foundation" in Warsaw that highlights the heroism of Poles who rescued Jews during the war and who is a frequent guest on Rydzyk's media outlets.
-Daniels said that he "feels like a part of the Radio Maryja family."

 Tadeusz Rydzyk commented on the award-winning documentary Tell No One that covers child molestation by Catholic Church clergy in Poland as follows: "Is it fair; is it caring?
 It's a fight against the Church calculated for its destruction."
 He said that the drama of the victims was turned into a "pedophilia industry" and that "we already had a club of antisemitism, Nazism, nationalism, fascism and now a club of pedophilia was formed.
 Hatred stands behind all this."